GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

 Discords found in 0h 0m 0s 278ms
 </pre>

-in half time of that of HOT-SAX we find the same true discord:
+in half time of that of HOT-SAX we find the same true best discord:

 <div class="container">
   <div class="row">